 Mediation of Parenting Plans: Deciding on how they will divide responsibility for and time with their children, is one of the most challenging tasks faced by parents who are going through a separation or divorce.
 As a family therapist with mediation training, Marsha L. Getter works with parents mediating the development of their Parenting Plan, guiding and helping them to make decisions that are both developmentally appropriate for their children, and fair to each other.

 Expert Witness: Marsha L. Getter's extensive experience evaluating and working with children with special education needs has qualified her to be called as an expert witness when educational needs are relevant to court proceedings.

 Clinical Supervision: Marsha L. Getter offers clinical supervision to LCSW’s seeking to meet requirement for independent licensure as well as other clinicians seeking to enhance their clinical skills.

 Group Therapy: Group therapy significantly deepens and broadens individuals' self-understanding through interaction with others facing similar challenges.
 Groups enable people to help each other as they are helping themselves, itself a source of emotional growth and satisfaction, and increase interpersonal effectiveness at home, at work and in other areas of life.

-Reunification Therapy: Reunification Therapy is to restore a relationship between a parent and a child who are estranged.
+Family Reunification: Reunification Therapy is to restore a relationship between a parent and a child who are estranged.
 The purpose of the this therapy is to discuss and resolve the conflicts or disputes that underlie the estrangement so that a healthy parent-child relationship can be restored.
 Reunification Therapy is a process by which families can build healthy and connected relationships in the midst of difficult transitions, particularly in situations in which one parent has not had regular contact with the child(ren).
 Reunification Therapy is not an evaluation or a process that will result in any legal or custody decisions.
-Reunification Therapy is not psychotherapy and is not billable to insurance companies.
+Family Reunification is not psychotherapy and is not billable to insurance companies.